jakedent/Matrix-Encryption/README.md

 # Matrix-Encryption-Simulator
-An encryption algorithm simulating how matrices are used in certain ciphers.
+An encryption algorithm demonstrating how matrices are used in certain ciphers.

 Created in part of BSc.